-MEI's television studio enables scholars to join broadcast programs faster and more frequently, allowing MEI to provide real-time commentary on breaking news, and to ensure that MEI's balanced analysis reaches policymakers and the public.
+MEI's television studio enables scholars to join broadcast programs faster and more frequently, allowing MEI to provide real-time commentary on breaking news and to ensure that MEI's balanced analysis reaches policymakers and the public.

-Center for Arts and Culture: Since its inception in 2014, MEI's arts and culture program in Washington, D.C. has become a destination for audiences interested in the Middle East's dynamic arts scene.
-MEI promotes the work of artists, writers, and filmmakers from the region, connecting DC audiences with the Middle East's vibrant arts and culture sector.
+Center for Arts and Culture: Since its inception in 2014, MEI's arts and culture program in Washington, DC has become a destination for audiences interested in the Middle East's dynamic arts scene.
+MEI promotes the work of artists, writers, and filmmakers from the region, connecting the District of Columbia audiences with the Middle East's vibrant arts and culture sector.